trodman201/trodman-DS/README.md

 ## DecisionFlowchart.pdf is a file that includes a diagram of branching logic

 ### Filename: Python.png
 ##  Python.png is a snippet of a program that compares two numbers, x and y, to determine which one is bigger.

+### Filename: MyClass.png
+## MyClass.png is a png of the UML class that I created in lucidchart

 ### Filename: Flower.py
 ## Flower.py is a txt document that has my documetation of my oop code